-Stereo Equipment Recycle with E-Waste See Alternatives Illegal in Garbage & Drains Bulky Item Collection:Each Truckee resident can schedule up to two bulky item curbside collections for FREE each year.
+Stereo Equipment Alternative ways to recycle Illegal in Garbage & Drains Recycle with E-Waste Household Hazardous Waste Drop-off Event Saturday, April 18, 2020 More Info Get Reminder Bulky Item Collection:Each Truckee resident can schedule up to two bulky item curbside collections for FREE each year.
 Each pickup includes up to one bulky item (couch, mattress, etc.) AND up to 3-cubic yards of recyclables, electronic waste, and universal waste.
 Additional pickups are available for a fee.
 Individual items cannot exceed 200 lbs.
 Call TTSD at (530) 583-7800 to schedule your pickup.
-Find out how to recycle e-waste Never Throw in the Trash Stereo equipment contains toxic chemicals that can leach into the environment, so never throw them in the trash.
+Never Throw in the Trash Stereo equipment contains toxic chemicals that can leach into the environment, so never throw them in the trash.
 Small electronics contain chemicals like brominated flame retardants, mercury, cadmium and lead, which can pollute waterways.
 Alternative Ways to Recycle Best Buy's Electronics and Appliances Recycling Program Best Buy will take back stereo systems for free.
 There is a limit of three items per household per day.
 Find the nearest store.
 Dell Reconnect Drop-Off and Mail-Back Program Dell Reconnect will accept any brand of stereo systems at many Goodwill drop-off locations.
 They accept them with or without cords.
 If there isn’t one near you, you can still use their free mail-back program if you are recycling Dell products or wish to purchase a new Dell product.
 Find out more.